utwente/living-textbook/docs/docker.md

 We offer two docker-compose configurations: one for local development and one for production.
 Both images are built on the same base images which contains all required dependencies to run the whole application.

+We recommend the usage of a Linux based OS or MacOS when using docker due to volume binding limitations with Windows, but it is also possible to use the Windows Subsystem for Linux (WSL) if you clone the source on the WSL disk you are using with Docker.

 ## Storage

 The images are configured such that all state storage is permanently stored in a docker volume.
-This holds for both environment and the data is shared.
+When switching from the development to the production configuration (and vice-versa) the data in those volumes is being kept.

 ## Setup